wittyphoenix/WittyMetroidReduxPatches/README.md

     * players can potentially enter Wrecked Ship from the back, which results in entering several rooms unpowered (not supposed to be possible)
     * the player may end up fighting Phantoon earlier than intended which will lead to frustration
   * How?
-    * this patch changes 2 bits located at:
+    * this patch changes 2 values located at:
       * $0234B8
       * $0234BD
     * Redux values are 00 and 00 respectively